blog

 1. It’s never too early to start preparing

 A lot of planning goes into a successful Black Friday and Cyber Monday weekend.
 Since it occurs at the end of November, many sellers don’t truly start preparing until the summer months.
-According to Christy Pyrz, Chief Marketing Officer of Paradigm Peptides, however, that’s much too late.
+According to Christy Pyrz, chief marketing officer of Paradigm Peptides, however, that’s much too late.

 “Businesses can never start planning too early,” she told us.
 “The amount of digital and social assets that go into this event takes a considerable amount of time and effort from the whole team.”

-Chrisy’s eCommerce business sells SARMS, Peptides, and Nootropics to consumers all over the world.
+Christy’s eCommerce business sells SARMS, Peptides, and Nootropics to consumers all over the world.
 As CMO, she has learned that planning for BFCM is “a year-round ordeal.”

-“Many brands will start the process nine months in advance, but that may not even be enough time,” she claims.
 “This holiday is an all hands on deck effort and requires 360 days of attention.”

 2. Make sure you have a competitive marketing strategy

-Spend some time investigating your competitors’ marketing strategies and find ways to set yourself apart.
-“Preparing for multiple approaches across social media will ensure you don’t replicate what others are doing and dilute your impact,” Monte advises.
+“Preparing for multiple approaches across social media will ensure you don’t replicate what others are doing and dilute your impact,” Monte Deere, CEO of Kizik, advises.
 “If their tone is comedic, go inspirational with your messaging, or vice versa.
 It isn’t enough to simply announce a sale price for a successful Cyber Monday.
 You also need to get the word out and make your voice loud enough to be heard amongst your competition.”

 3. Stock up on inventory